PatrickPT/patrickpt.github.io/content/posts/2023_01_12_hands_on_latent_diffusion_models/2023_01_12_hands_on_latent_diffusion_model.md

 ## Prompt Ideas and References

 For starters, do you have any idea what you want to create and how to best create your initial prompt?

-**If yes** Awesome
+*Yes*

-But as in Google Search when you try to find the correct search prompt you need to tune the semantics of your thoughts to get what you want:
+Awesome, but as in Google Search: When you try to find the correct search prompt you need to tune the semantics of your thoughts to get what you want:
 [How to write stable-diffusion prompts](https://www.howtogeek.com/833169/how-to-write-an-awesome-stable-diffusion-prompt/)

 Of course AI can help you with this:
 [Prompt Tuning](https://gustavosta-magicprompt-stable-diffusion.hf.space)

-**If no** No worries
+*No*

-You are not the first one to create a prompt and there are already a lot of examples out there:
+No worries, you are not the first one to create a prompt and there are already a lot of examples out there:
 [Examples with prompt search](https://krea.ai//) [Atlas on examples with topics](https://atlas.nomic.ai/map/809ef16a-5b2d-4291-b772-a913f4c8ee61/9ed7d171-650b-4526-85bf-3592ee51ea31)